MeatiusMax/CSC172-AssociationMining-Corpuz-/README.md

 In contrast, unpopular songs exhibit more organic intrumentation, often purely instrumental with major mode.
 It is neither to short nor long with overall low energy.

 The difference in confidence levels between popular and unpopular rules is notable.
-Popular rules show confidence values below 1.0, reflecting greater variability and diversity among popular songs, whereas unpopular songs are almost 1.0 nearest being 0.996.
+Popular rules show confidence values far below 1.0, reflecting greater variability and diversity among popular songs, whereas unpopular songs are almost 1.0 nearest being 0.996.
 This supports the idea that popularity is not driven by a single fixed audio formula, while unpopularity is often associated with constrained musical characteristics.

 Overall these findings show the effectiveness of ARM in providing interpretable insights into music popularity using music features to see what specific features determine popularity.